MajorChump/wNano/README.md

 Nano MultiSig:

 Requires 100% agreement which is a risk if a Monitor decides not to monitor anymore.
-To avoid this we would need to share keys.
+To avoid this we would need to share keys???
+AB BC CA?

 1. Using the example of 3 monitors.
 2. Each Monitor would have a private key and public address.
 Each monitor would share its private key with one other monitor in a circle as follows